Identifying the lights position in photometric stereo under unknown lighting: Photometric stereo with known lighting

-If the surface of the object is \emph{Lambertian} \cite{klette1998}, then the light intensity at each point is proportional to the angle between the normal to the observed surface at that point and the light direction.
-This model is usually referred to as Lambert's cosine law, which can be stated as
+If the surface of the object is \emph{Lambertian} \cite{klette1998}, then the light intensity observed at each point is proportional to the angle between the normal to the observed surface at that point and the light direction.
+This model is usually referred to as Lambert's cosine law.
+It can be stated as

-where the scalar $\rho_k$ represents the \emph{albedo} of the surface point at coordinates $(x,y)$, which keeps into account the partial light absorption of that portion of the surface, $I_t(x,y)$ the light intensity at the same point in the $t$th image, and $\langle\cdot,\cdot\rangle$ is the usual inner product in $\R^3$.
+where the scalar function $\rho(x,y)$ represents the \emph{albedo} at each surface point and it keeps into account the partial light absorption of that portion of the surface.
+The light intensity at each point of the $t$th image is denoted by $\cI_t(x,y)$, and $\langle\cdot,\cdot\rangle$ is the usual inner product in $\R^3$.
 When the albedo is constant, the object is said to be a \emph{Lambertian reflector}.

-Summing up, the classical assumption for this model are the following: \begin{itemize} \item the surface is Lambertian; \item the light sources are placed at infinity distance; \item no portion of the surface is shaded in all the pictures; \item the camera is sufficiently far from the object so that perspective deformations can be neglected. \end{itemize} In this section, we will assume that the light directions $\bell_t$, $t=1,\ldots,q$, are known.
+Summing up, the classical assumptions for this model are the following: \begin{itemize} \item the surface is Lambertian; \item the light sources are placed at infinite distance; \item no portion of the surface is shaded in all the pictures; \item the camera is sufficiently far from the object so that perspective deformations can be neglected. \end{itemize} In this section, we assume that the light directions $\bell_t$, $t=1,\ldots,q$, are known.